VineethReddy1997/Data-Science/README.md

 # Data-Science-
-you will learn data science projects implementation
+you will learn about data science different projects implementation